ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Inventory Plugins
 -----------------

-Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target it's tasks.
-They control what happens when with ``-i /path/to/file`` and/or ``-i 'host1, host2`` when passed into Ansible (or from other configuration sources).
+Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either via the ``-i /path/to/file`` and/or ``-i 'host1, host2`` command line parameters or from other configuration sources.

 .. _enabling_inventory_plugins: